 In partnership with Alzheimer Scotland, we produced a range of free resources to support people with dementia, their carers and people working in the field.
-These books and DVDs are based on the experiences of people with dementia and their carers and provide a range of information and advice.
+All new for 2018, these books and DVDs are based on the experiences of people with dementia and their carers and provide a range of information and advice.

 There are also a number of resources available for professionals.

 The dementia managed knowledge network (external) on the Knowledge Network website enables you to share information and practice.

 The Promoting Excellence Framework (external) on the Scottish Social Services Council website supports you to develop knowledge and skills for working with people with dementia.

 Focus on Dementia (external) on the ihub website seeks to improve dementia services.

 You can contact us with queries about our work on dementia.